 Step 3: Verify/authenticate the certificate of the website that you're visiting.

-• Make sure the URL begins with “HTTPS.”
+- Make sure the URL (website address) begins with “HTTPS.”
 An HTTPS connection is protected by special security technology.
 It means that any information you send through the website is kept confidential.

-What to do if you think you’ve been scammed online
+What should I do if I've been scammed online?

 If you suspect you’re the victim of a tech support scam, don’t panic.
-Instead, take a deep breath and follow these steps:
+Remember, this can happen to anyone.
+Take a deep breath and follow these steps: